-Clearly, requiring programmer to directly manipulate tokens is far from optimal-mutable values and their tokens have to be threaded through the program in a functional style.
+Clearly, requiring the programmer to directly manipulate tokens is far from optimal-mutable values and their tokens have to be threaded through the program in a functional style.
 Additionally, exposing affinity to the programmer is also questionable, since it limits the use of library code-data structures that contain affine values become affine themselves, making it hard to use, say, a standard non-affine lists to hold affine values.

 To counter these difficulties, we present FX, a surface syntax with imperative commands that hides the low-level plumbing of tokens and affinity from the programmer.
-To illustrate FX, consider a snippet of an FX implementation of ConfWeb, a verified conference management tool we had previously implemented directly in Fine.
+To illustrate FX, consider a snippet of an FX implementation of ConfWeb, a verified conference management tool we had previously implemented directly in FINE.
+Here, we define a mutable object type review of reviews, with fields for review text and the reviewer u.
+Line 4 shows the implementation of a function upd_review that updates a review r by assigning to its txt field.
+FX programmers can use imperative commands like assignment rather than threading mutable objects through the program.
+Mutable objects can also be placed in standard data structures, without having to re-implement libraries to deal with affinity.